comorment/gwas/docs/intro.md

 ```

 If you want to use any data from your local path, you need to call it as  INPUT/name_of_your_data.
-For details See
+For details, you can have a look for the examples such as [plink](plink.md#section)

 ## For Singularity Container